Physical Education and Sport

-Mrs A Williams: firstname.lastname@example.org is Second in Department and in charge of Girls PE.
-They are supported by five additional teachers.
+The Director of Sport is Mr P Green.
+He is assisted by Miss N Barrie as Assistant Director.
+They are supported by four additional teachers.
 With school grounds of over forty acres, the department has extensive grass games fields which include a cricket square and cricket pavilion.
 There is a fully equipped gymnasium and sports hall and hard surfaced outdoor netball and tennis courts.

 Extra-curricular sports opportunities

-To date, there have been five major sports tours organised by the Department:
+To date, there have been six major sports tours organised by the department:

 - Australia 1997

 - Australia 2009

 - Singapore, Australia and New Zealand 2013

 In addition an annual ski trip is organised to various centres in Austria during the February half-term.

 Physical Education is a compulsory subject with two lessons per week in Years 7 and 9 and three lessons per fortnight in Year 8.
 In Year 7 students are taught in mixed gender groups for Badminton, Gymnastics and Athletics and single sex groups for Rugby (boys), Hockey (girls), Cricket (boys), Cricket (girls), Rounders (girls) and Netball (girls).

 In Year 8 groups become single sex and the curriculum is the same as in Year 7, except for the introduction of football for boys.